Jual6332/HarnessGUI/README.md

 - Harness is run from a single-click (logger, planner, compiled, run)
 - GUI Integrated w/ Harness
 - Error checks for shell scripts on the Status Check window
-- Java Project for Harness is run from GUI (via shell)
 - Configuration settings editable for user

 ## Running the Code